sevaho/kubesealer/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+If you want to adjust something on the underlying engine please open a Pull request at [https://github.com/shini4i/kubeseal-auto](https://github.com/shini4i/kubeseal-auto) .